irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 For DS builds - 3 tap armor is achieved much easier now and even 4 tap is possible.
 5+ is possible with maniac/crew chiefs on your team, making this deck absolutely busted in coordinated teams.
 As long as you have the temporary DR bonus that is.

 ### Build(s) to try
 Barebone skills - ICTV armor, underdog and frenzy aced for stackable damage resistance.
-Bullseye for armor gating.
+"Bullseye" for armor gating.

 Build 1 - DMG resist overload https://pd2builder.netlify.app/?s=010912018N1Q120-610-71I&p=7&a=6&t=j&d=0
 Use bipodable LMG's to gain damage resist while bipoded, and stack a huge amount of damage resistance.
 You can swap shock and awe aced for bullseye aced if you want to upkeep your position for longer (not recommended for DS difficulty).
 You can also swap all skills in technician that provide your LMG's a DPS increase for nine lives aced and get 3 points on top, if you feel like your survivability is not high enough, and you would like to get an extra down instead of additional DPS.
 Partners in crime allows you to gain 2 tap health for DS difficulty, so if you play at lower difficulties you can replace convert skills with anything else.